jameyg42/admb/README.md

     label expr=<label-expr>

-- expr - a javascript template literal that will set the series metricName and metricFullName.
+- expr - a string expression that will set the series metricName and metricFullName.
 Variables available to the template expression are:
     * s - an array of path segments (shorcut to ts.node.metricPath) - NOTE that operators that function on groups creating new series do not currently set the metric path (such as `reduce`).
-    * name/fullName - the metric name / full name - NOTE that since the expression is a javascript template literal, the template can contain regular expressions that extract a portion of the name (i.e. `${/some(pattern)/.exec(fullName)[1]}`)
+    * name/fullName - the metric name / full name
+    * app - the app name
+    * args - the label command's argument (not useful)
     * ts - advanced - the full timeseries object
-    * ctx - advanced - the pipeline execution context (NOTE that `${ctx.app.name}` may be especially useful)
+    * ctx - advanced - the pipeline execution context (NOTE that `%{ctx.app.name}` may be especially useful)

 ### derivative
 Calculates the difference between each subsequent data point.